daviddwlee84/FRP-Heroku/README.md

 **Currently, we need two ports to build communication between frps and frpc, but Heroku don't support self-defined port...**

+**Additional sad news.
+Since November 28, 2022, Heroku no longer offers its users a free tier or free Dynos...**

 ## Heroku (Skip this currently...)

 * [Heroku](https://www.heroku.com/)